crs4/pydoop/docs/news/latest.rst

 ------------

  * Added support for Hadoop 2.7.2.
  * Dropped support for Python 2.6.
-The main reasons are: the default in all major distributions is Python 2.7 and it will be easier for us to concentrate on new features and possibly on providing support for Python 3.
+Maintaining 2.6 compatibility would require adding another dimension to the Travis matrix, vastly increasing the build time and ultimately slowing down the development.
+Since the default Python version in all major distributions is 2.7, the added effort would gain us little.
  * Bug fixes.